noahweasley/SMD-Desktop/readme.md

 ## Contributing

 S.M.D is an open source program.
 Feel free to fork and contribute.
-Go here to view the [full step-by-step guide on how to contribute](https://github.com/noahweasley/SMD-desktop/blob/master/contributing.md)
+Also view the [full step-by-step guide on how to contribute](https://github.com/noahweasley/SMD-desktop/blob/master/contributing.md)

 ## Download